 Students learn about research methodology and will complete a project over the summer months.
 They will present their findings at poster and oral presentation sessions.

 Applicants are expected to actively participate in all aspects of the program, including professional development.
-During the 10-week program (May 20-July 26, 2024), participants work 40 hours each week.
+During the 10-week program (May 19-July 25, 2025), participants work 40 hours each week.
 Full-time attendance is mandatory throughout the program’s duration.

 Who should apply?

-EPCR is designed to serve students from populations underrepresented in biomedical and clinical research.
+EPCR is designed to serve students interested in biomedical and clinical research.
+Students from medically underserved communities are encouraged to apply.

 It is open to graduating high school seniors entering their freshman year and undergraduate university students who have not yet completed their degree by Fall 2024.